-Nail and skin changes
+Nail and skin changes during breast cancer treatment

-In most cases, nail and skin problems get better within a few weeks to several months after you stop the treatment that causes them.
-Still, when you have nail and skin problems, they can be upsetting to see and may cause discomfort.
-Below, we’ll talk about about why nail and skin changes happen with some breast cancer treatments.
+Depending on the kinds of treatment you have, you may notice changes to your skin and nails.
+In most cases, nail and skin changes disappear within a few weeks to several months after you stop the treatment that causes them.
+Still, if you have nail and skin changes, they can be upsetting to see and may cause discomfort.
+For some people, they can interfere with daily activities.
+Below, we’ll talk about why nail and skin changes happen with some breast cancer treatments.
 We’ll also share ways to manage nail and skin changes.

 - Ragged or dry cuticles